Cincinnati's Swifton Center

 Major retail centers in the TRI-COUNTY trade area included KENWOOD PLAZA (1956) and KENWOOD MALL (1966) {7.3 miles southeast, in Hamilton County}, as well as NORTHGATE MALL (1972) {7.6 miles southwest, also in Hamilton County}.
 CASSINELLI SQUARE (1976) {.9 mile south, in Springdale} was a small, barely regional-class, "value-oriented" complex.
 It provided no sizable competition to the larger mall across Kemper Road.

-A second phase renovation enclosed the open-air concourse between Shillito's and Pogue's.
-This project was completed in April 1968.
-TRI-COUNTY MALL now spanned approximately 925,000 leasable square feet and contained sixty-nine tenant spaces.
+A third renovation phase enclosed the open-air concourse between Shillito's and Pogue's.
+This project, designed by the Baxter, Hodell, Donelly & Preston firm, was completed in April 1968.
+TRI-COUNTY MALL now spanned approximately 925,000 leasable square feet and contained seventy-one tenant spaces.

 Shillito's at TRI-COUNTY was expanded in two stages.
 The first entailed the addition of 14,000 square feet to the store's Mall Level.
 This was completed in November 1972.
 An additional sales floor was dedicated in June 1973.
 The store now encompassed 4-levels and 235,000 square feet.
 It was rebranded as a Shillito Rikes in June 1982, became a Lazarus in March 1986 and a Lazarus-Macy's in August 2003.
 A Macy's nameplate was installed on March 6, 2005.